shaik1002/biggitlabbomb/doc/development/documentation/styleguide/index.md

 #### Changing links and titles

 When you change a topic title, the anchor link changes.
-If other documentation pages or code files link to this anchor, [pipeline jobs could fail](../testing/index.md).

-Consider [running the link checks locally](../testing/links.md) before pushing your changes to prevent failing pipelines.
+To ensure you update any related links, search these directories:

+- `doc/*`
+- `app/views/*`
+- `ee/app/views/*`

+If you do not fix these links, the [`ui-docs-lint` job](../testing/index.md#tests-in-ui-docs-links-lint) in your merge request might fail.

 ### Text for links